SolastaMods/SolastaUnfinishedBusiness/Documentation/Spells.md

 **[Paladin]**

-Surround yourself with a magical aura.
-Allies within the aura gain a bonus 1d4 radiant damage on their attacks.
+Holy power radiates from you in an aura with a 30-foot radius, awakening boldness in friendly creatures.
+Until the spell ends, the aura moves with you, centered on you.
+While in the aura, each non-hostile creature in the aura (including you) deals an extra 1d4 radiant damage when it hits with an attack.

 # 173. - Daylight (V,S) level 3 Evocation [SOL]